-Then the harems.
+Then the harims.
 I often spent an evening in them, and I found them very pleasant; only at first the women used to ask me such a lot of inconvenient questions that I became quite confused.
 They were always puzzled because I had no children.
-One cannot generalize on the subject of harems; they differ in degree just as much as families in London. class harem at Constantinople is one thing, at Damascus one of the same rank is another, while those of the middle and lower classes are different still.
-I met with nothing but courtesy in the harems, and much hospitality, cordiality, and refinement. twice met with bad manners, and that was in a middleclass harem.
-Twice only the conversation displeased me, and that was amongst the lower class. the first harems I visited in Damascus was that of the famous Abd el Kadir (of whom more anon), which of course was one of the best class.
+One cannot generalize on the subject of harims; they differ in degree just as much as families in London.
+A firstclass harim at Constantinople is one thing, at Damascus one of the same rank is another, while those of the middle and lower classes are different still.
+I met with nothing but courtesy in the harims, and much hospitality, cordiality, and refinement.
+I only twice met with bad manners, and that was in a middleclass harim.
+Twice only the conversation displeased me, and that was amongst the lower class.
+One of the first harims I visited in Damascus was that of the famous Abd el Kadir (of whom more anon), which of course was one of the best class.
 He had five wives: one of them was very pretty.
 I asked them how they could bear to live together and pet each other's children.
 I told them that in England, if a woman thought her husband had another wife or mistress, she would be ready to kill her and strangle the children if they were not her own.
 They all laughed heartily at me, and seemed to think it a great joke.
-I am afraid that Abd el Kadir was a bit of a Tartar in his harem, for they were very prim and pious.
+I am afraid that Abd el Kadir was a bit of a Tartar in his harim, for they were very prim and pious.